-The first Bio Art Hangout Kitchen Series will be researchers and curators Oron Catts and Ionat Zurr as they tune in from Perth, Australia for a Bio Art Kitchen Hangout.
-Together at happy hour, we’ll raise a DNA cocktail, share compost stories, and discuss DNA chauvinism and feminist aspects of incubation.
+For the first Bio Art Hangout Kitchen Series, researchers and curators Oron Catts and Ionat Zurr as they tuned in from Perth, Australia for a Bio Art Kitchen Hangout.
+Together at happy hour, we raised a DNA cocktail, shared compost stories, and discussed DNA chauvinism and feminist aspects of incubation.

 Vancouver (PDT / GMT-7): Tues Oct 27, 8:00am